 in March 2013, to a predictably mixed reception.

-- Celebrity Is Overrated: Room on Fire opens with a song whose chorus is "I want to be forgotten \ And I don't want to be reminded".
+- Celebrity Is Overrated: Room on Fire opens with "What Ever Happened", opening with the lines "I want to be forgotten / And I don't want to be reminded".

 - Darker and Edgier: First Impressions of Earth.